MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 ---

 In this article, you see how to create a deployment for an Azure OpenAI model.
-The following image shows a deployed Azure OpenAI model and the Azure OpenAI resource that it's deployed to:
+The following image shows a deployed Azure OpenAI model and highlights the Azure OpenAI resource that it's deployed to:

 :::image type="content" source="./media/how-to-use-batch-model-openai-embeddings/azure-openai-deployments.png" alt-text="Screenshot of the Azure OpenAI page within Azure AI Foundry.
 A model deployment that's available in a particular Azure OpenAI resource is visible." lightbox="media/how-to-use-batch-model-openai-embeddings/azure-openai-deployments.png":::